WillO-K/PersonalFinanceReport/README.md

 ![image](https://github.com/user-attachments/assets/c3437625-629e-4759-bf41-c62bf13d7e40)

 Seems simple enough.
 We need to use the datetime library in our Python script then, and then add some parameters to our json_data.
-And before we forget, I'm going to start this table fresh, so we'll drop all the records from it first, then reintroduce data to it with strict date/time parameters, to ensure there's no overlap or duplicate records being reinserted.
+And before we forget, I'm going to start this table fresh, so we'll drop all the records from it first, then reintroduce data to it with strict date/time parameters, to ensure there's no overlap or duplicate records being inserted.

+Now that I'm happy my program works, we'll move on to the more complicated (for me) portion of the project.
+I have a Raspberry Pi 4 Model B I've had for years, just waiting to be used.
+I won't run through all the technical instructions and tasks I had to do to set this up, so I'll run through it in bullet points quickly.
+* Flashed an SD card with the latest Raspberry Pi OS.
+* Installed MariaDB and phpmysql (for a front end for it in case I need it)
+* Set up MariaDB in a way that I can login and access the database from outside of the Pi without having to RDP on the Pi.
+* Set up the table and it's structure.
+* Set up a Cron job for the script to run at midnight every day.

+That's the hardest part of this all pretty much set up, I reckon.
+Now we have the data, somewhere to store it, all we need to do is the actual analysis side of it.